 The term bi-curious comes with some cultural baggage.
 The phrase itself isn’t the issue, but it is often used in ways that reinforce bi-erasure and bi-phobic stereotypes.

 For example, some people believe that the term bi-curiosity is discriminatory because it implies that you must have had sexual experience before being able to identify as bisexual.
-Many people know who they’re attracted to without needing a sexual experience to confirm it.
+Many people know who they’re attracted to without needing a sexual experience to confirm it, or to prove their sexual identity to themselves, or to anyone else.

-The implication that sex is required to identify as bisexual feeds into the gatekeeping and erasure that bisexual people often face both from within and outside of the LGBTQIA+ community.
+The implication that sex is required to prove to whom you are sexually attracted, or to identify as bisexual feeds into the gatekeeping and erasure that bisexual people often face both from within and outside of the LGBTQIA+ community.
 It fuels the bi-phobic rhetoric that you must have had a certain amount of experience before you can prove that your bisexuality is real.
 Heterosexual people are rarely expected to prove their sexuality because, in a heteronormative culture, heterosexuality is assumed, even if someone has never had sex.

 Furthermore, the term bi-curious is often used in a joking and dismissive way.